Apex Brg. Co. 1935 letterhead - image

 Rheinlander Brewery, Inc. (1938-1939)

 The Seattle Brewing & Malting Co. (called SeaBrew by insiders) chose not to purchase the "Apex" brand, but to use the plant solely for the production of their Rheinlander beer.
-The adjoining Century plant would then specialize in the production of the recently acquired Rainier brand.
+The adjacent Century plant would then specialize in the production of the recently acquired Rainier brand.

 Rheinlander Brewery, c.1938 - image